2011 AdvoCare 500

-The 2011 AdvoCare 500 was a NASCAR Sprint Cup Series stock car race scheduled to be held on September 4, 2011, at Atlanta Motor Speedway in Hampton, Georgia, but was rescheduled to September 6, 2011, because of Tropical Storm Lee.
+The 2011 AdvoCare 500 was a NASCAR Sprint Cup Series race scheduled to be held on September 4, 2011, at Atlanta Motor Speedway in Hampton, Georgia, but was rescheduled to September 6, 2011, because of Tropical Storm Lee.
 Contested over 325 laps, it was the 25th race of the 2011 Sprint Cup Series season.
 Jeff Gordon's win, the 85th of his Cup Series career, gave him sole possession of the record for most Cup wins in NASCAR's "modern era" (1972–present), surpassing Darrell Waltrip.
 Gordon also took sole possession of third place on the all-time Cup Series wins list, ahead of Waltrip and Bobby Allison.
 The race was also known for being the first NASCAR race since 2007 to be run on a Tuesday.

 Report

 Background

 Atlanta Motor Speedway, the race track where the race was held.

-Atlanta Motor Speedway is one of ten intermediate to hold NASCAR races; the others are Charlotte Motor Speedway, Chicagoland Speedway, Darlington Raceway, Homestead Miami Speedway, Kansas Speedway, Kentucky Speedway, Las Vegas Motor Speedway, New Hampshire Motor Speedway, and Texas Motor Speedway.
+Atlanta Motor Speedway is one of ten intermediate to hold NASCAR races.
 The standard track at Atlanta Motor Speedway is a four-turn quad-oval track that is 1.54 mi long.
 The track's turns are banked at twenty-four degrees, while the front stretch, the location of the finish line, and the back stretch are banked at five.

 Before the race, Kyle Busch and Jimmie Johnson led the Drivers' Championship with 830 points, and Matt Kenseth stood in third with 798 points.
 Carl Edwards was fourth in the Drivers' Championship with 795 points, and Kevin Harvick was fifth with 782 points.
 Jeff Gordon, Ryan Newman, Kurt Busch, Dale Earnhardt Jr. and Tony Stewart rounded out the first ten positions.
 In the Manufacturers' Championship, Chevrolet was leading with 153 points, 19 points ahead of Ford.
 Toyota, with 133 points, was 25 points ahead of Dodge in the battle for third.
 Stewart was the race's defending champion.